grantcolley/dipstate/README.md

   * A state can only transition to another state that is in its **Transition** list.
   * When adding a transition state to the **Transition** list the **IsDefaultTransition** flag can be optionally set.
 A state can only have one default transition state.
   * Transitioning from one state to another state will complete the state being transition from and initialise the state being transitioned to.
+  * Before transitioning a delegate is executed to determine whether the state can complete.
+If no delegate has been provided the state will complete and then transition.
   * A state can transition explicitly or implicitly.
 If the state is **Completed** rather than explicitly transitioned to another state, the state will attempt to transition to the default state if one has been set.

 The following shows *Letter Sent* explicitly transition to *Response*.